simonmichael/hledger/doc/SPEC-lots.md

 attached to that side, so lot postings get the transacted cost they need for lot tracking (`costInferrerFor` in Balancing.hs).

+However, when a lot-related commodity appears with both signs among the postings (a transfer-like shape) and its residual is not exactly one posting's amount, no cost is inferred: such a residual indicates a quantity mismatch (eg a fee deducted in kind but not recorded), and inferring a cost would attach it to both sides, mask the imbalance, and surface later as a confusing lot error.
+The entry instead fails the more fundamental balancedness check, which shows the residual along with a note explaining why no cost was inferred (since a user unaware of lot processing might expect this entry to balance).

 ## Disposal transactions

 The realised gain/loss from a disposal is calculated as follows: